Understanding Dentinogenesis Imperfecta: Symptoms and Treatment

 Dentinogenesis imperfecta is a genetic disorder characterized by the malformation of dentin, the hard tissue beneath the enamel that forms the bulk of a tooth.
-It affects both primary and permanent teeth, resulting in discoloured, weak, and translucent teeth that are prone to wear and breakage.
+It affects both primary and permanent teeth, resulting in discolored, weak, and translucent teeth that are prone to wear and breakage.

-Causes of Dentinogenesis Imperfecta
+What are the Causes of Dentinogenesis Imperfecta?

 Genetic Basis of Dentinogenesis Imperfecta